A guide to human resource metrics

 3. Identify how you will track data

-Many tools are available to track HR data, from spreadsheets to comprehensive human resource management systems.
-An important step is to identify which data you will collect and how.
+Many analytics tools are available to track HR data, from human resource management systems (HRIS) to human capital management (HCM) systems.
+An important step is to identify which data you will collect and why.
+Do you want to improve recruitment efficiency?
+Or are you trying to avoid workplace toxicity by creating a positive company culture?
+Once you know your why, you can figure out how to track the necessary data.

 4. Know your audience

-As you collect HR data, some information will be more insightful to HR, and others will be more insightful to stakeholders like the owner or CFO.
-Remember the metrics that matter most to your audience as you present information.
+When you gather HR data, some details will be more helpful for HR, while others will be more relevant for company leadership and stakeholders such as the owner or CFO.
+Remember the valuable insights that matter most to your audience as you present information.

 5. Connect HR metrics to organizational objectives